 An April 2016 study published in an American Medical Association journal discloses an astounding fact.
-Just seven procedures account for 80% of deaths and 79% of complications related to emergency general surgery.
+Just seven procedures account for 80% of deaths and 79% of complications related to general emergency surgery.
 Emergency general surgery cares for some of our most fragile people, often high-risk patients with severe symptoms.
 Every year, over three million of these folks get admitted to U.S. hospitals for this care.
 That’s more than all new cancer diagnoses.

 The study results from an extensive review of an enormous amount of data.
 Doctor Joaquim Havens led a research team who scoured medical records for 2008–2011 from a national database.
 The study includes as emergency care adult patients who had operations within two days of admission.

 The team identified 421,476 patients who had emergency surgery.
 Here’s the frightening result.

 The procedures causing four of five deaths and complications for emergency care are, in no particular order: